Colorado Ballet

-Colorado Ballet encompasses a 31-member professional performing ballet company, a studio company for advanced dance students, an Academy, and an education and outreach department.
+Colorado Ballet encompasses a 40-member professional performing ballet company, a studio company for advanced dance students, an academy, and an education and outreach department.
 Based in downtown Denver, Colorado, Colorado Ballet serves more than 125,000 patrons each year.

 The professional company performs primarily at the Ellie Caulkins Opera House in the Denver Performing Arts Complex and one show each year at the Robert and Judi Newman Center for Performing Arts at the University of Denver.
 Colorado Ballet performs classical ballets and contemporary dance works.
-The Colorado Ballet Orchestra performs with the Company at the Ellie Caulkins Opera House, either at three or four productions a year.
+The Colorado Ballet Orchestra performs with the Company at the Ellie Caulkins Opera House, at five productions a year.

-With an annual operating budget exceeding $7.8 million, the company employs more than 150 people on either a full-time or part-time basis during the year.
+With an annual operating budget exceeding $14.8 million, the company employs more than 150 people on either a full-time or part-time basis during the year.

 Colorado Ballet received the 2009 Colorado Masterpieces Award.
 As part of the award, Colorado Ballet toured Colorado in the 2009–2010 season as a part of American Masterpieces: Three Centuries of Artistic Genius initiative, funded by the Colorado Council on the Arts.

-Colorado Ballet has performed at the Vail International Dance Festival in 2011, 2015 and 2017.
+Colorado Ballet has performed at the Vail International Dance Festival in 2011, 2015, 2017, and 2024.

 In 2013, Colorado Ballet purchased a building in Denver's Art District on Santa Fe.
 The company moved to its new location in August 2014.